norkskargrot/D_Nocker.github.io/content/design/defineobank/index.md

 +++
 title = "Defi neobank"
 weight = 1
-description = "Creating a mobile-first banking app for a neobank startup, focusing on creating an easy entry point for users unfamiliar with decentralised finance to take advantage of high-return stablecoin staking." template = "page.html"
+description = "Creating a mobile-first banking app for a neobank startup, focusing on building an easy entry point for users unfamiliar with decentralised finance to take advantage of high-return stablecoin staking." template = "page.html"
 [extra]
 headerimage = "/design/defineobank/neobank.png"